-Learn About American Electric Power
+Explore American Electric Power

-AEP: Electric utility historyAEP energy has a long history.
-In 1906, it began as an electric and gas utility with properties spanning from Illinois to the Atlantic coast.
-The company sold many of these properties over the years, but managed to maintain a foothold in five of its original communities served: Marion and Muncie, Indiana; Canton and Bridgeport, Ohio; and Wheeling, West Virginia.
+AEP has a long history.
+More than 100 years ago, it began as an electric and gas utility with properties spanning from Illinois to areas near the Atlantic coast.
+The company sold many of these properties over the years, but managed to maintain a foothold in five of its original communities served: Canton and Bridgeport, Ohio; Marion and Muncie, Indiana; and Wheeling, West Virginia.

-Learn about more about AEP ratesCompare competitive retail electric providers' rates on AEP Ohio electric service when you enter your ZIP code at SaveOnEnergy.com®.
-You can also call an energy specialist and ask about available supply rates from providers within the AEP Ohio electric service area.
-Get rates in the Texas AEP service area, too.
-Even though you can shop around for the best rates, American Electric Power will always be your utility.
-Report outages or emergencies to AEP directly at 1-800-672-2231 for Ohio and 1-866-223-8508 for Texas.
+At SaveOnEnergy, compare competitive retail electric providers and their rates when you enter your ZIP code.
+You can also call an energy specialist today and ask about available supply rates from providers within AEP Ohio, AEP Texas and other utility service areas.
+Even though you might search for supply offers, American Electric Power will always be your utility company.
+Report outages or electric emergencies to AEP directly at 1-800-277-2177.